What is my Property Float?

 An older alternative to a float was to operate an annual system of estimated expenditure.
 However, this typically required a sum greater than a float to be paid each year and which cannot be refunded until up to a year after you may sell your property.
 Or, operating without a float would require homeowners to deposit estimated repair costs each time a repair is reported.
 Both of these options would also incur greater administrative costs, increasing management fees too.

-Neither of these systems is fit for purpose in 2023 and your property float is the most effective and transparent method for homeowners to ensure their property is financed properly.
+Neither of these systems is fit for purpose and your property float is the most effective and transparent method for homeowners to ensure their property is financed properly.